 – How can the perceptual effects introduced by speech-processing devices included in the network or in the terminal equipment (e.g. (acoustic) echo cancellers, level control devices, voice activity detectors, noise suppression devices) be covered by the E-model?

+– What is the impairment effect of each new coding algorithm, so that it can be considered in the context of Recommendation G.113 and applied together with Recommendation G.107, G.107.1 or G.107.2?

 – Is the E-model suitable for quality monitoring?
 How would such a monitoring application take into account strongly time-variant channel characteristics, e.g. due to bursty frame or packet loss, or in a cellular network?

 – Is it possible to derive a universal quality scale which would be applicable across a range of narrowband, wideband, super-wideband and fullband scenarios, and which would integrate listening-only, talking-only and interaction aspects into one estimation of conversational call quality?